karthikrajav85/karthikrajav/SIEM-Splunk/README.md

 ### 1. Network Behavior Analysis

-Analyzed network traffic to understand normal behavior and identify suspicious communication patterns such as unusual outbound traffic, rare ports, and abnormal DNS queries.
+Analyzed network traffic to establish a baseline of normal activity and identify deviations such as unusual outbound traffic, rare ports, and abnormal DNS queries.

 #### Key Focus: